 Retail Buyers Guide: Surfboards 2020

-What struck you most during the past year as far as the Surfboard market is concerned? (sale figures, pricepoints, design, competition, distribution…)
+What stroke you most during the past year as far as the Surfboard market is concerned? (sale figures, pricepoints, design, competition, distribution…)

 What will be the popular designs of 2020? (high-perf, hybrid, retro-oriented, midlength, longboard, softboard…) Why so?